Here at VISUAL Carlow, we are passionate about the value that the arts bring to individuals and to communities.

 We are committed to making the work here accessible to our many audiences and communities and to removing social, economic and physical barriers to participating.
 We believe that the arts have a vital role to play in the region - culturally, socially and economically.
 Art enriches lives, opens the doors to imagination and allows for expression and appreciation of many different voices.
 We programme activities and events across a wide range of disciplines, for young and old, throughout the year.
 Scroll down for more information on how we think about education and engagement in VISUAL Carlow, or explore the tabs on the Learn menu for details about some of our activities.
 If you would like to subscribe to our mailing list, click here.

-We have a year-round education programme aimed at different age groups/audiences.
+We have a year-round learning programme aimed at different age groups/audiences.
 It includes Parent and Toddler art classes, Family Art Workshops, Primary School Tours and workshops, Senior Cycle indepth workshops, masterclasses, adult workshops, social events and and Artist’s talks.

 We partner with a number of different Education bodies, including the Institute of Technology, Carlow, Carlow College and Carlow Education and Training Board, across activities including work placements, indepth artistic and research projects, conferences and symposia.
 We also facilitate workshops and classes for students in the theatre and galleries when the building is closed to the public.